Hossein Qoli Khan: Family life

 Hossein Qoli Khan was a Twelver Shia Muslim and so was his family.
 He had many wives, which included two Kurdish sisters named Malekzadeh and Hamida, who were actually the daughters of Lotf Ali Khan Esfandiari.
-He also married two Arab women named Nazara, the daughter of Hatem Bey from the Jodki tribe, and Hajiya, the daughter of Muhammad Sharif, from an Arab tribe in Zurbatiyah.
+He also married two Arab women named Nazara, the daughter of Hatem Bey of the Judaki tribe, and Hajiya, the daughter of Muhammad Sharif, from an Arab tribe in Zurbatiyah.
 Hossein Qoli Khan had only two sons, one was Gholamreza Khan from Nazara, and the other was Alireza Khan from Malekzadeh.
 Hossein Qoli Khan's other wives did not have children.

 Later life and death

 In 1914, Hossein Qoli Khan's son, Gholamreza Khan, deposed him in a coup d'état.
 Gholamreza Khan exiled his father along with his father's government to the neighboring Ottoman Empire.
 Hossein Qoli Khan chose to live in Najaf, likely due to its religious significance among Twelver Shias.
-He lived in Najaf until his death on 1 July, 1914, aged 80.
+He lived in Najaf until his death on 1 July 1914, aged 80.